-We are offering up to 1,266,892 shares of our common stock together with common stock purchase warrants to purchase up to 1,266,892 shares of common stock, or the common stock purchase warrants.
-Each share of our common stock, or a pre-funded warrant in lieu thereof, is being sold together with a common stock purchase warrant to purchase one share of our common stock.
-The shares of common stock and common stock purchase warrants are immediately separable and will be issued separately in this offering, but must be purchased together in this offering.
-The assumed public offering price for each share of common stock and accompanying common stock purchase warrant is \$5.92, which was the closing price of our common stock on The Nasdaq Capital Market on January 5, 2024, adjusted for the 2024 Reverse Split (as defined below).
-Each common stock purchase warrant will have an exercise price per share of \$\frac{1}{2}\$, will be exercisable upon issuance and have a term of five years from the date of issuance.
+We are offering 428,924 shares of our common stock together with 857,848 common stock purchase warrants to purchase 857,848 shares of common stock, or the common stock purchase warrants, and 5,513,699 pre-funded warrants to purchase shares of common stock and 11,027,398 accompanying common stock purchase warrants to purchase 11,027,398 shares of common stock.
+Each share of our common stock, or a pre-funded warrant in lieu thereof, is being sold together with two common stock purchase warrants.
+Each common stock purchase warrant entitles the holder to purchase one share of our common stock purchase of common stock purchase warrant.
+The shares of common stock and common stock purchase warrants are immediately separable and will be issued separately in this offering, but must be purchase together in this offering.
+The public offering price for each share of common stock purchase warrants is \$1.21.
+Each common stock purchase warrant will have an exercise price per share of \$1.22, will be exercisable upon issuance and have a term of three and one-half years from the date of issuance.

 We are also offering to each purchaser whose purchase of shares of our common stock in this offering would otherwise result in the purchaser, together with its affiliates and certain related parties, beneficially owning more than 4.99% (or, at the election of the holder, 9.99%) of our outstanding shares of common stock immediately following consummation of this offering, the opportunity to purchase, if the purchaser so chooses, pre-funded warrants to purchase shares of common stock, or the pre-funded warrants, in lieu of shares of common stock.
 Each pre-funded warrant will be exercisable for one share of our common stock.
 The purchase price of each pre-funded warrant will equal the price per share of common stock being sold to the public in this offering, minus \$0.01, and the exercise price of each pre-funded warrant will be \$0.01 per share.
 For each pre-funded warrant that we sell, the number of shares of our common stock that we are offering will be decreased on a one-for-one basis.
-The common stock purchase warrants and the pre-funded warrants will not be listed on the Nasdaq Capital Market and are not expected to trade in any market, however we anticipate that the shares of our common stock to be issued upon exercise of the common stock purchase warrants will trade on the Nasdaq Capital Market.
+The common stock purchase warrants and the pre-funded warrants will not be listed on the Nasdaq Capital Market and are not expected to trade in any market, however we anticipate that the shares of our common stock to be issued upon exercise of the common stock purchase warrants and pre-funded warrants will trade on the Nasdaq Capital Market.